slsa-framework/slsa/docs/_posts/2023-08-07-bring-your-own-builder-github.md

 ![action-release](https://github.com/slsa-framework/slsa/assets/64505099/367ecc46-28f6-4029-853e-161a028e6a35)

 To solve this problem, you could turn your Action into a Reusable Workflow.
 This results in `MyAction` running in a VM under your control, not the caller's control.
-In fact, this is how the SLSA go, Node.js, and container builders work.
+In fact, this is how the SLSA Go, Node.js, and Container builders work.
 This option is depicted in the diagram below: The project's `release.yml` calls the Reusable Workflow `MyReusableWorkflow` which in turn calls `MyAction` and generates provenance for the run.

 ![action-reusable](https://github.com/slsa-framework/slsa/assets/64505099/a0603e5f-4ebb-4c93-8216-b63f22bcf08d)